walterlee7/reacting-to-concepts/README.md

 ## Reacting to Concepts

-This project goes over coding concepts with React by displaying markdown files.
+This project goes over coding concepts with React,which is displayed via markdown files.

+The React coding concepts comes from this overview:https://zhenyong.github.io/react/docs/jsx-in-depth.html.

 Requires npm module: react-markdown.